 Being the owner you know best.
-You know if they are easily distracted, hyper around new people, anxious, super friendly and easy-going.
-Being prepared for the shoot and adopting your dog’s needs.
+You know if they are easily distracted, hyper around new people, anxious, super friendly or easy-going.
+Being prepared for the shoot and adopting to your dog’s needs.
 It’s good to come prepared with treats and toys (don’t forget the pop bag) to entertain your doggo during the shoot.

 Coming prepared will help transition your dog in with another human and allows you to play with your dog in a natural and genuine way.